Facts of Benito Juárez, Tlaxcala

 According to recent data, IMSS BIENESTAR has 5 people affiliated with health services throughout the national territory.

-In this area, the number of people affiliated to health services in a private institution is 0.
+In Benito Juárez, the number of people affiliated to health services in a private institution is 0.

 Single and Married population in Benito Juárez, Tlaxcala

-The variable 361 indicates the number of census households with a female reference person.
+The number of census households with a male reference person is 1172.

-According to census data, the population in households is 6185.
+In this locality, the population in census households is 6185.

-In Benito Juárez, there are 1193 census households with a woman as the reference person.
+Of the census households in Benito Juárez, 1193 have a woman as the reference person.

 Houses maps in the compunity of Benito Juárez

-The number of inhabited homes in this area is 1513.
+The number of inhabited private households is 1513.

 The total number of inhabited private homes with 1533 characteristics is significant in the area.